miaalexkatz/miaalexkatz.github.io/README.md

   // Define your classes
   classes: [
     {
-      name: "Yes",
+      name: "Hand Up",
-      title: "“Yes” examples.",
+      title: "Record "Hand Up” examples.",
       description:
-        "Add examples of what you want to trigger your “yes” state.
+        "Add examples of what you want to trigger your “Hand Up” state.
 This can be anything you want, like holding up your hand or an object."
     },
     {
-      name: "No",
+      name: "Hand Down",
-      title: "“No” examples.",
+      title: "Record “Hand Down” examples.",
       description:
-        "Add examples of what you want to trigger your “no” state.
+        "Add examples of what you want to trigger your “Hand Down” state.
 For example, without your hand or object."
     }
   ],
   onLoad: () => {